Every now and then we receive some feed back messages asking

 Dear Brian,

-the "official" site of the Colosseum is from the Roman Museums http://www.museidiroma.com/colosseo.htm
+the "official" site for Colosseum tickets is this.

 I don't think it is necessary to have the tickets before you leave.
 You can book anyway